DivineZ-cf/ZBot/README.md

 How it works:
 Uses simple webClient to see whether a site is in stock for a certain GPU, or Console.

+Still adding more things to it will update it soon k.